pmw1014/violin/README.md

 Rule with parameter.
 Checks if the value is less or equals than parameter.

+### min(int)

+Rule with parameter.
+Checks if the value is greater or equals than parameter.

 ## Contributing

 Please file issues under GitHub, or submit a pull request if you'd like to directly contribute.